 GitHub also allows teams to work seamlessly together (most of the time) on the same codebase.
 Everyone on a team can pull down a local version of the repo on GitHub, and then, as work is done, the code is committed and pushed from the developer’s local repo and added to the repo on GitHub.

 Think back to how you used git and github for dog party - what did you notice?
 Have you tried using Git and GitHub for number guesser?
 What questions have come up?

 Discuss with your number guesser pair.
-The person with longer hair should start.
+The person with soonest birthday should start.